isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-kill-bed-bug-eggs.markdown

 **Caution**
 : Dont just mop or sweep the floor since this will shift the bed bugs eggs to another location in the room or house.
 However, a steamer or vacuum would be a great alternative since itll suck any of the bed bug eggs lying around on the carpet or floor.
-*Vacuuming or Treating Bare Floors for Bed Bugs: *
-For bare floors, I recommend using a vacuum machine plus [diatomaceous earth for cat fleas](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/) .
+*Vacuuming or Treating Bare Floors for Bed Bugs:Â * For bare floors, I recommend using a vacuum machine plus [diatomaceous earth for cat fleas](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/) .
 Here are the steps to take while at it.